ModBlack/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is for Course Project
+run_analysis.R is for Course Getting and Cleaning Data